nology-tech/react-code-along/notes/plan.md

 - How do we filter an array?
 - How do we sort an array?

 Do a recap of using .map(), .filter() and .sort() array methods with an array of objects.
+Mention you can use map to create Components or JSX from arrays.

-Feel free to improvise this.
+A example is below but feel free to improvise this.

 ```jsx
 // App.jsx